Rebuilding Datasets

 • For SQL datasets: DSS considers it up-to-date by default, as it is difficult to know if there is a change in an input SQL dataset.

-Known limitation: Smart reconstruction can’t take into account variable change in visual recipe; you have to force a rebuild.
+Known limitation: Build only modified can’t take into account variable changes in visual recipe; you have to force a rebuild.

 Preventing a Dataset from being built